Automobile

 Ignition switch:

-The ignition switch help to start and off the vehicle ignition system. it controls and set the parallel of the capacitor because it helps to prevent damage of too much air.
+The ignition switch helps to start and off the vehicle ignition system. it controls and sets the parallel of the capacitor because it helps to prevent damage from too much air.

 magneto ignition system diagram: